todogroup/governance/README.md

 **Mission statement**

-For open source program office managers, TODO Group is a peer group network that builds and shares best practices, tools, and other guidance you can only build from practical experience for companies looking to successfully engage in or create open source projects and build effective internal open source programs.
+Identify key policy and process choices related to corporate open source engagement and create tools and educational materials that promote best practices around such engagements.

 **Membership**
+The TODO Group membership is composed of individuals deeply involved in running open source programs setup to drive open source in their company.
+These individuals have learned from practical experience what it takes to successfully engage in or create open source projects and build effective internal open source programs.

 The TODO Group shall be composed of the Community Members and a Steering Committee.